Surnet/swagger-jsdoc/README.md

 - Branch for each separate feature
 - Write detailed commit messages, comment unclear code blocks and update unit tests
 - Push to your own repository and create a new PR to merge back into this repository

-Note: If there are additions to the swagger definition object ensure that the output object keys comply with the swagger specification.
-If there are keys that do not comply add them to the `excludedSwaggerProperties` list in `lib/swagger-helpers.js`.